edinburghlivinglab/bike-data-overview/week_4_exercises.md

 ### Tasks

-Try to use data from the CEC data sets to answer the following questions **about Inverleith**:
+Try to use data from the **CEC data sets** to answer the following questions **about Inverleith**:

 1. How many allotments are there?
 2. How many leisure centres are there?
 3. How many museums and art galleries?
 4. How many public bike parking facilities?

+You may be able to do this by identifying relevant data sets in the CEC data stores and just looking at the data.

+You may find that some of the data is geocoded using WGS84 latitude and longitude coordinates; e.g., `55.954419, -3.1735552`.
+If you just paste these coordinates into a Google search bar, it will return a little map of the location.